lclarkmichalek/allegro/README.md

 That said, casting things outside of the allegro package does seem rather to not work, which is a shame.

-Allegro requires everything to be called from one hardware thread; to run a function in that thread, use `RunInThread`.

 One problem with the way that iteration is done in this package is that it has the potential to leave a lot of goroutines lying